colyseus/docs/docs/server/api.md

 Define a new room handler.

-!!!
-Tip "Defining the same room handler multiple times"
-    You may define the same room handler multiple times with different `options`.
-When [Room#onCreate()](/server/room/#oncreate-options) is called, the `options` will contain the merged values you specified on [Server#define()](/server/api/#define-name-string-handler-room-options-any) + the options provided when the room is created.

 **Parameters:**

 - `name: string` - The public name of the room.
 You'll use this name when joining the room from the client-side.